-Glenwood’s child and adolescent services include education and residential services:
+Glenwood’s Child and Adolescent Services include education and residential services:

-Glenwood also offers residential services for children and adolescents.
 Choosing a long-term care environment for a child with autism or behavioral health issue is a difficult decision.
 Glenwood’s residential habilitation facilities provide a homelike environment as an alternative to institutionalization.
 Glenwood carefully chooses the home for each child that is ideally suited for his or her needs and skills and provides 24 hour care to implement each child’s progress and needs in a least restrictive setting.

 Residences for Children : Drummond Center I, Daniel House I, Daniel House II, McDonough House, and Reynolds House.

 Telephone: (205) 939-1088